 County shall provide to Court certain treasurer services.
-These services shall include: a) deposit of fees and fines, b) processing of credit card payments for the Interactive Voice Response System, c) necessary wire transfers, d) investment of fees and fines revenues deposited with Treasurer, and Administration of the 457 Plan.
+These services shall include: a) deposit of fees and fines, b) processing of credit carddeposits, c) necessary wire transfers, d) investment of fees and fines revenues deposited with Treasurer, and Administration of the 457 Plan.

 PAYMENT TERMS

 Court agrees to reimburse County for the treasurer services outlined in this Exhibit B in accordance with direct billing by the Treasurer’s Office from its staff time sheets.
-An annual estimate of these costs shall be provided to the Court.

-Treasurer shall bill for services semiannually and Court shall reimburse Treasurer semiannually after receiving the billing, except that credit card charges may be done more frequently.
+Treasurer shall bill for services annually and Court shall reimburse Treasurer annually after receiving the billing.

 Estimated monthly charges which include direct and indirect charges by the Treasurer to the Court are: